Bringing Everything Together

 โœ— NIET

-• โ€ข Focus on verbs: They tell what happens
+• โ€ข Focus on verbs: They tell you what happens.

-• โ€ข Skip unknown adjectives: They're often not crucial to the story
+• โ€ข Skip unknown adjectives: They are often not essential for the main meaning.

-• โ€ข Notice repetition: Important words come back often
+• โ€ข Pay attention to repetition: Important words are often repeated.

-Try to understand this short story with everything you've learned:
+Try to understand this short story using everything you have learned so far:

 Het Verhaal: